 feature-image

-Remember the Mubadala Citi DC Open earlier this year?
-Leylah Fernandez stole the spotlight after clinching the WTA 500 crown, defeating Anna Kalinskaya in the final.
+Earlier this year, at the Mubadala Citi DC Open, Leylah Fernandez stole the spotlight after clinching the WTA 500 crown.
 Yet, her fiercest test came against American powerhouse Taylor Townsend, where the Canadian battled inconsistency and a late-set leg injury before sealing a gritty 6-4, 7-6(4) win.
 Months later, that same warrior spirit has resurfaced on the other side of the world.
-During her ongoing Japan Open clash with Hailey Baptiste, Fernandez’s bandaged leg turned heads, a worrying sight, yet a powerful reminder of her relentless drive and fearless fight.
+During her ongoing Japan Open clash with Hailey Baptiste, Fernandez’s bandaged leg turned heads.

 Watch What’s Trending Now!